benmcca/benmcca.com/README.md

 ## About Me

 I am enthusiastic about web development and have completed three web development courses at NJIT.
-My internship experience in 2023 was instrumental in honing my skills in JavaScript, React, HTML, and CSS.
+My internship experience played a big role in finding a passion for JavaScript, React, HTML, and CSS.
 This website is particularly special to me as it marks my first venture into hosting a live site.

 ## Learning Highlights